Explaining Image Classifiers with Multiscale Directional Image Representation: Explanation Metrics for Mask Explanations

 The retained class probability (preciseness) is computed as the class probability after masking divided by the class probability before masking.
 We compute the retained information of the image (conciseness) as the information of the masked image divided by the information of the original image.
 We experiment with three different ways of measuring the information of the image: (1) CP-Entropy: The entropy in the respective image representation system (wavelet, shearlet, or pixel), (2) CP-$\ell_1$: The $\ell_1$-norm in the respective representation system (wavelet, shearlet, or pixel), (3) CP-$\ell_1$ Pixel: The $\ell_1$-norm in pixel space irrespective of representation system.
 For the CP-Entropy, we compute the retained image information of an image with representation coefficients $\{c_i\}_i$ and mask $\{m_i\}_i$ as

 where $H$ denotes the entropy of the induced probability distributions.
-We use here the exponential of the entropy, also called the \emph{extent} \cite{exponential-entropy}, as it balances the ``dimensions'' and when normalized as in (\ref{exponential entropy of image}) it does not depend on the unit of length in the domain of the image.
+We use here the exponential of the entropy, also called the \emph{extent} \cite{exponential-entropy}, to avoid dividing by zero in the zero-entropy case.
 For CP-$\ell_1$, we compute the retained information as the \emph{relative sparsity} $ \|\{m_ic_i\}_i\|_1 / \|\{c_i\}_i\|_1$.
 Note that by measuring information through entropy or $\ell_1$-norm in the respective representation system we normalize for the fact that shearlets and wavelets already represent images much more sparsely than pixel representations.
 The CP score can be interpreted as a measure of preciseness adjusted for by the conciseness of the explanation.
 Explanations with higher CP scores are superior, assuming no explanation artifacts, which we measure with another metric that we define next.